BIGJRA/BIGJRA.github.io/src/_raw/rejuv/para_ep_01.md

 ## Lake Spirits Quest

 On Paragon route only, there is one more set of Legendaries we can go fetch: the Lake Spirits have appeared in their respective dens!
 We're going to go grab them.
-Make sure you have a GourmetTreat for each.
+Make sure you have a Gourmet Treat for each.

 Fly to East Gearen and go to Goldenwood Park.
 Surf up at the very top of the hill to reach the Den of Verity to catch **Mesprit**!